Here's how rapper Mega Ran puts on awesome Twitch streams from home | CNN Underscored

 For more immersive streams: Fudesy Green Screen Backdrop ($179.99; amazon.com)

-Tune in to one of Jarbo’s Twitch streams, and you’ll often see him seamlessly overlaid onto whatever game he’s streaming, or standing in front of a snazzy virtual background when performing one of his DJ sets.
+Tune in to one of Jarbo’s Twitch streams and you’ll often see him seamlessly overlaid onto whatever game he’s streaming, or standing in front of a snazzy virtual background when performing one of his DJ sets.
 That’s thanks to a Fudesy green screen, which allows him to superimpose himself onto any visuals of his choosing without any background clutter to distract from his retro gaming sessions or old-school music marathons.

 “It works well for me when I’m DJing, because I’m stationary and I could set it up behind me when I’m doing a live [show],” says Jarbo, who notes that this green screen is a big upgrade from the simple green fabric he used to depend on for seamless shots.